raspberrypilearning/scratch-backpack/en/step_1.md

 --- /print-only ---

-- You can add instructions on how to use your project.
+- To add a backdrop to your backpack, select the Backdrops pane and click on the Costumes tab choose the backdrop you want and drag it to your backpack.

 --- no-print ---